 One size does NOT fit all when it comes to guided reading!

 Our school relies heavily on DIBELS progress monitoring assessments once or twice per month to determine reading progress and needs of individual students.
 We also assess sight word fluency regularly as well as the notes we take during guided reading time.
 Other teachers rely on running records, reading inventories, or other regular reading assessments to determine what our readers need most to become proficient readers.

 I love using our targeted reading plan with this PowerPoint to test our students on their Fry sight words throughout the year.

-After using a long list of sight words to read on test day, many of my students were intimidated by that long list of words, and anxiety quickly sets in!
-Now my students can control the PowerPoint by pressing the forward button on the computer and read the words at their own pace…so much easier!
+After using a long list of sight words to read on test day, many of my students are intimidated by that long list of words, and that’s when their anxiety usually sets in.
+But this PowerPoint gives students control, by pressing the forward button on the computer to read the words at their own pace…so much easier!

-See examples below of our Running records, Fry sight word testing forms, fluency records, and forms for recording first sound, phoneme segmentation, and nonsense words are included in the Targeted Guided Reading K-2 Pack.
+See examples below of our Running records, Fry sight word testing forms, fluency records, and forms for recording first sound, phoneme segmentation, and nonsense words that are included in the Targeted Guided Reading K-2 Pack.

 So after progress monitoring or regular reading assessments, the first step is to record the reading assessment data.
 I like to use a spreadsheet with student names to record testing data.
 Then, I dig into the data, looking for red flags and areas of need so I can group students with similar reading needs.
 I try to focus on no more than two or three targets or needs for each group and,